Black holes in a swirling universe: Schwarzschild black hole in a swirling universe

-The spacetime~\eqref{background-cyl} belongs to the Petrov type D class~\cite{stephani}, and its Newman--Penrose spin coefficient is equal to zero.
+The spacetime~\eqref{background-cyl} belongs to the Petrov type D class~\cite{stephani}, and all its Newman--Penrose spin coefficients are null.
 These features allow us to infer that the metric~\eqref{background-cyl} belongs to the Kundt class (cf. Table 38.9 of~\cite{stephani}).
 We can indeed explicitly express the background metric~\eqref{background-cyl} in the standard Kundt form, by performing the rescaling $t\to \jmath t$ and the change of coordinates

 Metric~\eqref{background-cyl} then boils down to (after a rescaling of the conformal factor)

 where we have defined $\gamma=1/\jmath$.
 This metric is equivalent to (16.27) of~\cite{Griffiths:2009dfa}, once we put $m=e=g=\Lambda=\alpha=\epsilon_2=k=0$, $\epsilon_0=1$ and $n=\gamma^2/2$.
 One can check that the consistency constraints of~\cite{Griffiths:2009dfa} are indeed satisfied.